-- The statue of “Liberty enlightening the world” (1870-1886) to celebrate the French-American friendship and designed for the entry of the harbour of New York;
+- The statue of “Liberty enlightening the world” (1870-1886) to celebrate the French-American friendship and designed for the entry of the harbour of New York.

-The project resembled, in a striking manner, another project for a statue intended for the entry of the Suez canal and entitled “Egypt enlightening East”.
-This coincidence would not have happened by chance if we think at the influence of the Egyptian tradition on the constitution of the United States (for more of details, see the dollar).
+The project resembled, in a striking manner, to the model intended for the entrance of the Suez Canal and entitled “Egypt enlightening East”.
+This coincidence did not happened by chance if we think to the influence of the Egyptian tradition on the constitution of the United States (for more of details, see the dollar).

-His fame as a sculptor was well established, in Europe as well as in Northern America, as testified by his monuments: “Grave of the National Guards” (Cemetery of Colmar, 1872); “The four steps of the Christian life” (Boston, 1874); “Vauban” (Avallon, 1873); “Champollion” (Paris, 1875); ”Fountain of water and electricity” (Washington, 1876); “La Fayette” (New York, 1876); “Gribeauval” (Paris, 1879); “Rouget-de-Lisle” (Lons-le-Saunier, 1882); “Diderot” (Langres, 1884); “Gambetta” (Sèvres, 1891); “Christopher Columbus” (World fair in Chicago, 1893); “Washington and Lafayette” (New York, 1900); “Vercingétorix” (Clermont-Ferrand, 1903).
+The monuments created by Auguste Bartholdi testified to his fame as a sculptor, in Europe as well as in Northern America: “Grave of the National Guards” (Cemetery of Colmar, 1872); “The four steps of the Christian life” (Boston, 1874); “Vauban” (Avallon, 1873); “Champollion” (Paris, 1875); ”Fountain of water and electricity” (Washington, 1876); “La Fayette” (New York, 1876); “Gribeauval” (Paris, 1879); “Rouget-de-Lisle” (Lons-le-Saunier, 1882); “Diderot” (Langres, 1884); “Gambetta” (Sèvres, 1891); “Christopher Columbus” (World fair in Chicago, 1893); “Washington and Lafayette” (New York, 1900); “Vercingétorix” (Clermont-Ferrand, 1903).